NHLStenden/Flex-WebDevelopment-FrontEndDevelopment/WebDevelopment/content/examples/Angular/Routing02/README.md

 * `ng generate module app-routing --flat --module=app`

 This example uses a Angular Service as a global store that is used to link data between different components and routes.
+Normally you would use this store to retrieve data using e.g. HTTP.